Enriqson/Enriqson/README.md

 💬 Feel more than welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

  <b><i>Passionate about making things quicker, smoother and tidier.<br/>
- I'm also an avid Jupyter notebook user.
+ I'm also an avid Jupyter and Duckdb user.

 <br/>
 <hr />